snowflying/messager/README.md

 Issue:
   1> exchanges and queues can not be clean up when you stop the server-end, may you can resolve this leftover problem
-     and tell me the solution， I would appreciate your help
+     and tell me the solution， I would appreciate your help.

 Detail:
-  for more info about this communication libs, looking through the file architecture.txt under dir docs For an introduction to AMQP you should read the article Rabbits and warrens, and the Wikipedia article about AMQP.
+  For more info about this communication libs, looking through the file architecture.txt under dir docs.
+  For an introduction to AMQP you should read the article Rabbits and warrens, and the Wikipedia article about AMQP.